 The songs Haggard pens speak directly to the every day, hard working, trying to get ahead, life is sometimes a pain Joe on the street.
 His songs are about real life, real life viewed in a way that resonates with every day people.

 Through the years you can trace my love of Haggard songs by the way they came packaged.

-- First there were the albums me and Paul listened to as kids.
-One day as we were digging the Merle tunes I said "you know we should invite him to come over."
-Even though Paul is 4 years younger than I am he knew I was crazy-he said "yeah like why would he come here-he's famous."
-I don't remember for sure how young we were-but even at that early age-I had found the secret to Merle Haggard's success.
-By listening to his songs-I truly thought he must be just like us.
+- First there were the albums Paul and I listened to as kids.
+One day as we were digging the Merle tunes I said “you know we should invite him to come over.”
+Even though Paul is 4 years younger than I am he knew I was crazy.
+He said “Yeah like why would he come here?
+He’s famous.”
+I don’t remember for sure how young we were, but even at that early age I had found the secret to Merle Haggard’s success.
+By listening to his songs I truly thought he must be just like us.
 And hey someone was always coming by to pick and grin with Pap so why not Merle?

 - Most couples have a certain song or type of music that brings to mind the early days in their relationship.
 Without a doubt the courting days between me and The Deer Hunter were filled with the songs of Merle Haggard blaring from the cd player.

-Over the past several months we've been playing around with one of my favorite Merle Haggard songs-Silver Wings.
-Paul joked that it almost seemed a sacrilege to put our version on youtube-cause no matter how many times we did it-our attempt would never even get near the original.
-I love playing it-cause it's one of my favorite songs-but mostly-I love thinking of me and Paul sitting around on the floor listening to Merle nearly 30 years ago-and here we are today playing one of those same songs-picking and grinning in the kitchen.
+Over the past several months we’ve been playing around with one of my favorite Merle Haggard songs-Silver Wings.
+Paul joked that it almost seemed a sacrilege to put our version on youtube because no matter how many times we did it our attempt would never even get near the original.
+I love playing Silver Wings because it’s one of my favorite songs, but mostly I love thinking of Paul and me sitting around on the floor listening to Merle 30 years ago and here we are today playing one of those same songs, picking and grinning in the kitchen.

 Hope you enjoyed the song.
-Got a favorite Merle Haggard song-leave me a comment and tell me about it.
-You can check this link out to hear a few of my favorites: Merle Medley.
+Got a favorite Merle Haggard song?
+Please leave me a comment and tell me about it.